hobborg/dtControl/web/_pages/tacas2021.md

 toc: true
 ---

-# Artifact Evaluation Instructions: TACAS 2021 submission "dtControl 2.0: Explainable Strategy Representation via Decision Tree Learning Steered by Experts"
+# Artifact Evaluation Instructions: TACAS 2021 submission

-Here we explain how to reproduce the results of the QEST 2020 submission **Compact and explainable strategy representations using dtControl**.
+Here we explain how to reproduce the results of the TACAS 2021 submission **dtControl 2.0: Explainable Strategy Representation via Decision Tree Learning Steered by Experts**.
 More concretely, we show how to
 1. Install all requirements
 2. Install dtControl